Agulhas Bank: Extent and characteristics

 The Agulhas Bank stretches approximately 800 km along the African coast, from off Cape Peninsula (18°E) to Port Alfred (26°E), and up to 250 km from it.
-The bank slopes down relatively steeply from the coast to about 50 m deep and reaches 200 m before dropping steeply to 1000 m on its southern edge.
+The bank slopes down relatively steeply from the coast to about 50 m deep and reaches 200 m before dropping very steeply to 1000 m on its southern edge.

 The shelf spans an area of 116000 km2 with a mean depth slightly over 100 m.
 It is entirely within the exclusive economic zone of South Africa.

 The National Spatial Biodiversity Assessment 2004 recognised 34 biozones nested within 9 bioregions (of which four were offshore).
-The National Biodiversity Assessment 2011 replaced these ecozones and biozones with the terms ecoregions and ecozones.
+The National Biodiversity Assessment of 2011 replaced these ecozones and biozones with the terms ecoregions and ecozones.
 In 2011, the Agulhas Ecoregion was divided into four distinct ecozones: Agulhas inshore, Agulhas inner shelf, Agulhas outer shelf, and Agulhas shelf edge.
 33 different benthic habitats types were identified on the Agulhas Bank.

-There are dozens of warm temperate reefs along the coast of the Agulhas Ecoregion spanning from 5–30 m below sea level.
+Dozens of warm temperate reefs along the coast of the Agulhas Ecoregion span from 5–30 m below sea level.
 Many rocky sub-tidal reefs are of aeolianite or sandstone origin, but granite, quartzite and siltstone reefs are also present.
-The Agulhas reefs are very heterogeneous and include several possible different sub-types.
-Some of the reefs are within protected areas, but only a few of those protected areas include protection from fishing.
+The Agulhas reefs are heterogeneous and include several possible different sub-types.
+Some of these reefs are within protected areas, but only a few areas included prohibit fishing.

 Oceanography

-The Agulhas Bank is a natural boundary between ocean currents from the Atlantic Ocean, Indian Ocean, and Southern Ocean, resulting in one of the most turbulent waters of the world oceans.
+The Agulhas Bank is a natural boundary between ocean currents from the Atlantic Ocean, Indian Ocean, and Southern Ocean, resulting in some of the most turbulent waters found in the world's oceans.